mastodon/documentation/content/en/admin/docker.md

 1. Open `docker-compose.yml` in your favorite text editor.
    1. Comment out the `build: .` lines for all images (web, streaming, sidekiq).
    2. Edit the `image: tootsuite/mastodon` lines for all images to include the release you want.
 The default is `latest` which is the most recent stable version, however it recommended to explicitly pin a version: If you wanted to use v2.2.0 for example, you would edit the lines to say: `image: tootsuite/mastodon:v2.2.0`
+   3. Set a database password on the line with `POSTGRES_PASSWORD`. if it doesn't exist, add these two lines after `image: postgres:9.6-alpine`:
+      ```
+          environment:
+            POSTGRES_PASSWORD: <your password here>
+      ```
-   3. Save the file and exit the text editor.
+   4. Save the file and exit the text editor.
 2. Run `cp .env.production.sample .env.production` to bootstrap the configuration.
 You will need to edit this file later.
 3. Run `docker-compose build`.
 It will now pull the correct image from Docker Hub.
 4. Set correct file-owner with `chown -R 991:991 public`